netdata/netdata/docs/cloud/manage/plans.md

 The plan is an attribute that is directly attached to your space(s) and that dictates what capabilities and customizations you have on your space.
 If you have different spaces you can have different Netdata plans on them.
 This gives you flexibility to chose what is more adequate for your needs on each of your spaces.

-Our plans, with the exception of Community, work as subscriptions and overall consist of:
+Netdata Cloud plans, with the exception of Community, work as subscriptions and overall consist of:
 * A flat fee component, that is a price per space, and
 * An on-demand metered component, that is related to your usage of Netdata which directly links to the [number of nodes you have running](#running-nodes-and-billing)